 Michelle Paymar’s fascinating documentary, From Cairo to the Cloud, tells the extraordinary story of the discovery and significance of the Cairo Genizah, the largest cache of ancient Jewish texts yet discovered, which spans a thousand years of history.
 It is a story of archaeological discovery and of social history, of religious belief and humanism, of outsiders and pioneers, and at its heart, people…

 Paymar brings all this to life with some crisp editing and a well-paced narrative that takes us from Victorian Cambridge right into the 21st century, where the power of the internet brings together the fragments from the Cairo Genizah which were scattered across the globe.
-It is meticulously researched, with a cast of engaging experts who enlighten and entertain this extraordinary story.
+It is meticulously researched, with a cast of engaging experts who enlighten and entertain with this extraordinary story.
 Anyone with a passing interest in history will find all this enthralling.
 As one expert in the film points out, “It is like looking back at that time through the memory of God”.
 If that is not enough to pique an interest, I don’t know what is.